spcs/synaps/synaps-api/doc/source/artifacts/apispec/limitation/value_limitation.rst

      - Integer
      -
      - 60 ~ 86400, multiple of 60.
-       (Total seconds between StartTime and EndTime) / Period should be less or equals than 1,440 when it applied to the :ref:`get_metric_statistics`
+       "(Total seconds between StartTime and EndTime) / Period" should be less than or equal to 1,440 when it applied to the :ref:`get_metric_statistics`
    * - SampleCount
      - Double
      -